brownieboy/merge-array-by-property/readme.md

     planetData: { name: 'Tatooine', allegiance: 'Neutral' } } ]
 ```

-The new array includes every member of the first array, with the corresponding values on the second array added to the merged array as a new property called planetData.
-This is determined by the *newProperty* option passed into the call.
+The new array includes every member of the first array, with the corresponding values on the second array, based on the match of the `id` and `planetId` properties, added to the merged array as a new property called planetData.
+The name of this property is determined by the **newProperty** option passed into the call.

 ### Example 2: Flat Merge with Property Mapping
 This call: